curbengh/curbengh.github.io/source/about/index.md

 ![Architecture behind mdleom.com](about/website-architecture.png)

-mdleom.com is hosted on a [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) with Cloudflare CDN.
-The OS is [NixOS](https://nixos.org/) and the web server is [Caddy](https://caddyserver.com/).
-The web server functions as a file server with ability to failover to mirrors (Cloudflare Pages, Netlify and GitHub Pages).
-It serves content via cloudflared that connects to the CDN network using an outbound tunnel.
+mdleom.com is served from two identical VMs hosted in a cloud provider.
+The VMs are using [NixOS](https://nixos.org/) and [Caddy](https://caddyserver.com/) web server.
+The web server functions as a file server to serve static website.
+Each VM has cloudflared to connect the web server to Cloudflare CDN using an outbound tunnel.
+Each cloudflared instance acts as a [replica](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/deploy-cloudflared-replicas/) that connects to the same tunnel to provide failover.

+The web server is able to failover to mirrors ([Cloudflare Pages](https://curben.pages.dev), [Netlify](https://curben.netlify.app), [GitLab Pages](https://curben.gitlab.io) and [GitHub Pages](https://curbengh.github.io)).
 Blog content is deployed from a [GitLab repository](https://gitlab.com/curben/blog) which hosts the source.
+The source is compiled to static site using [Hexo](https://hexo.io).
 The repo also hosts [images and attachments](https://gitlab.com/curben/blog/-/tree/site); images are resized on-the-fly using [Statically](https://statically.io/).

 More details are available in the following series of posts: